 This technical setup may be a bit techy for beginners with you needing to create an A-record and a CNAME record in order to point your domain to Wix and have an active SSL.

-Last, you can also transfer an existing domain to your Wix account if you already have one registered elsewhere, but this is costly and time consuming so we don’t recommend it.
+Last, you can also transfer an existing domain to your Wix account if you already have one registered elsewhere, but this is costly and time consuming so I don’t recommend it.
 Please note that the cost to transfer a domain is a separate fee from the registration and renewal costs.

 It’s not possible to get the domain for free at Wix for the first year and then transfer it to Namecheap in order to avoid the more expensive renewal fee at Wix.